Austyno/socketchat/README.md

 # socketchat
-simple socket io chat server for a phonegap chat app
+simple socket io chat server for a phonegap chat app created with framework7 and phonegap